German Studies

 Senior Requirement

 Seniors in the standard German Studies major enroll in GMAN 492, a guided senior essay tutorial course.
 Students meet biweekly with the DUS and staff, and work under the direction of a faculty adviser.
 The culmination of the tutorial is an essay of approximately thirty pages that gives evidence of careful reading and substantial independent thought.
 The essay may be written in either English or German, although only native speakers are encouraged to write an essay in German.
 Seniors typically write the essay during the fall term.
 A preliminary statement indicating the general area to be addressed and the choice of adviser should be submitted to the DUS by early September; the final essay is judged by the faculty adviser and a second reader.
-See Senior Essay Deadlines on the Department of Germanic Languages and Literatures for more information.
+See Senior Essay Deadlines on the Department of Germanic Languages and Literatures website for more information.

 Advising